Labor Day Sales 2019: Your A-Z guide to shop on Sunday

 Labor Day Weekend is in full swing.
-And yes, that mean deals on TVs, computers, shoes, slippers, furniture, clothing and pretty much every possible product in between.
-We're giving you the ultimate cheat sheet for sorting through all the Labor Day deals right here on CNN Underscored.
+We're seeing solid deals on TVs, computers, shoes, slippers, furniture, clothing and pretty much every possible product in between.
+Below, we've compiled the ultimate cheat sheet for sorting through all the Labor Day deals happening right now.

-And several sales are coming in at the top: Wayfair is taking 75% off products from almost every category.
-Lucky Brand is taking up to 75% off sale items and 40% all of items for Labor day.
-UGG is opening up the closest for heavy discounts on boots, moccasins and slippers for the whole family.
-Acer is taking 20% off its entire store, so that means prime discounts on laptops, tablets and desktops.
-And Target has discounted TVs, clothing, toys, home goods and more.
+The best sales we're seeing include Wayfair taking 75% off products from almost every category, Lucky Brand taking up to 75% off sale items and 40% all of items, UGG's heavy discounts on boots, moccasins and slippers for the whole family, Acer taking 20% off its entire store, which means prime discounts on laptops, tablets and desktops, and Target discounting TVs, clothing, toys, home goods and more.

 Here is our full A-Z guide broken down by stores, home, tech, fashion and beauty.
 Keep checking throughout today and into Labor Day as we continue to update this guide with the best deals and discounts we can find.